Thara Ak-Var: Modern Age

-In the 2010 mini-series Superman: War of the Supermen, as Zod and the New Kryptonians prepare to attack earth, General Lane, working with Lex Luthor, finds a way to turn Reactron into a living bomb that destroys all of New Krypton.
-At the same time, Lane and Luthor use elements from the Rao construct to turn the sun red, which depowers the Kryptonians, many of whom die in space.
-Flamebird realizes that the only way to save the surviving Kryptonians is to unleash her power in the heart of the sun.
-It is implied by the dialogue that this act is Thara's final destiny, and the artwork shows her skeletal remains.
+After Superman liberates Argo City and Kandor, Thara moves to Earth and begins operating on Earth as the superhero Flamebird, aided by Chris as Nightwing.
+In the 2010 miniseries Superman: War of the Supermen, Sam Lane and Lex Luthor turn Reactron into a living bomb that destroys New Krypton.
+At the same time, Lane and Luthor use elements from the Rao construct to turn the sun red, which depowers the surviving Kryptonians and causes many of them to die in space.
+Flamebird sacrifices herself by unleashing her power within the sun to restore its original color.